CodebuffAI/codebuff/authentication.knowledge.md

 - Avoid duplicating credential checking or fingerprint generation logic across different parts of the codebase.
 - Always use existing fingerprintId from user credentials when available, only generate new ones when needed.
 - Reference fingerprintId from the Client instance rather than config exports to maintain single source of truth.
+- Always use existing fingerprintId from user credentials when available, only generate new ones when needed.
+- Reference fingerprintId from the Client instance rather than config exports to maintain single source of truth.

 ## Integration with Billing